nikolaybutnik/graphql-playlist/README.md

 ## Description

 This little app is a practice exercise for the purpose of learning the basics of GraphQL.
 Tutorial provided by Free Code Camp.
-For added challenge the process was tweaked by using TypeScript rather then JavaScript.
+For added challenge the process was tweaked by using TypeScript rather than JavaScript.

 ## Built With